Data Marts

 - Lab notifications: quest

-Zus offers its own identity mapping service, the Universal Patient Index , to link disparate and duplicative patient records.
+Zus offers its own identity mapping service, the Universal Patient Index, to link disparate and duplicative patient records.
 The universal patient identifier is available as a column called UPID for every base FHIR resource and Lens table types, except for Location, Medication, Practitioner, and Organization.

 Every row in the PATIENT table is a FHIR Patient resource that has a unique ID.
 Each Patient resource corresponds to a different copy of one human being's data that Zus has aggregated.
 For example, for one human, there could be one Patient resource from Surescripts, one for each responding organization that responded via the Carequality network, and one from Quest.
 If there are 10 Patient resources that all correspond to the same human, each Patient resource will have a unique ID but the same UPID.

-Your data mart will include data for patients for whom your Builder organization has an active treatment relationship.
+Your data mart will only include data for patients for whom your Builder organization has an active treatment relationship.

 Exploring the data